lago-project/lago-workshop/README.rst

 About
 ------
-In this workshopt you will learn how to create system tests for your application using Lago and Pytest.
+In this workshop you will learn how to create system tests for your application using Lago and Pytest.

 Prerequisite